cloudspannerecosystem/yo/README.md

 ### Mutation methods

-An operation agaist a table is represented as mutation in Cloud Spanner. `yo` generates methods to create mutation to modify a table.
+An operation against a table is represented as mutation in Cloud Spanner. `yo` generates methods to create mutations to modify a table.

 * Insert
    * A wrapper method of `spanner.Insert`, which embeds struct values implicitly to insert a new record with struct values.